 Prep your wheels

-If you are taking your own car on holiday then check that it has been serviced recently, make sure that the windscreen wipers are working, tyre jack and wheel spanners are present, and ensure that the spare tyre is pumped up and ready to go.
+If you are taking your own car on holiday then check that it has been serviced recently, make sure that the windscreen wipers are working, tire jack and wheel spanners are present, and ensure that the spare tire is pumped up and ready to go.